 Your new fireplace will give many years of reliable service if you use and maintain it correctly.
 Some of the internal components of the firebox, such as refractory slabs, baffles and air tubes, will wear over time under intense heat.
-You should always replace defective parts with original parts.
+You should always replace defective parts with original parts (see Appendix 9: Exploded Diagram and Parts List).